RezzFayyazi/ProveRAG/README.md

 ## How to Run

-Run the "main.py" file by passing the following arguments (you can change to any OpenAI models):
+Run the `main.py` file by passing the following arguments (you can select any OpenAI models here):
 ```python
  api_key = "YOUR_API_KEY"  # Replace with your OpenAI API key
  model_name = "gpt-4o-mini"